codeigniterpower/codeigniterpower/README.md

 So that updating is an excuse to boost scheduled obsolescence.

 NOTE: our date time picker are the most older due renders! faster! in older browsers!

+## quick start

+* the application directory was changed to appweb
+* the system directory was changed to appsys
+* all the rest is the same as codeigniter v2 with many updates

 # Contact, contributions and thanks